erik-balfe/audio-transcriber/CONTRIBUTING.md

 # Contributing to Voice Transcriber

 Thank you for your interest in contributing to the Voice Transcriber project!
-This document provides guidelines and information for contributors.
+This document provides guidelines, best practices, and troubleshooting information for contributors.

 ## Development Setup

-[Add instructions for setting up the development environment]
+1. Ensure you have Rust and Cargo installed on your system.
+2. Clone the repository: `git clone https://github.com/yourusername/voice-transcriber.git`
+3. Navigate to the project directory: `cd voice-transcriber`
+4. Install dependencies: `cargo build`

 ## Building the Project

-[Add instructions for building the project]
+To build the project, run:

 ## Running Tests